 Although I grew up just outside the city of Toronto, I was fortunate enough to be exposed to the outdoor world at a young age because my grandparents had a cottage in Severn Bridge, Ontario.
 It’s not the back-country, but it provided a fair amount of exposure to water, boating, fire and plenty of other cottage related chores.
 I only went “camping” a few times when I was a kid, and when I look back I suppose it was because of the cottage.
 If only I knew then what I know now, I probably would have pleaded with my family for more canoeing and tent time!
 Never-the-less my summers spent up north were slowly building up my outdoor skills for something I would soon come to love – Canoeing through Algonquin Park.
 I am what you would call a “late-bloomer” having only been to Algonquin Park for the first time in June 2009.
 I had the opportunity to go in 2008, 2007 and 2006 along with friends who began their tripping tradition at that time – but I declined.
 I didn't think I would like it.
 What was I thinking?
 While driving up the highway and eventually down the long and winding access road to Magnetewan Lake, I still wasn't so sure I was going to enjoy the next five days of my life.
 Our goal was to get to Misty Lake – which we did, on one of the rainiest days The Park had seen in a while.
 My friends told me its mind over matter, and we’re out here now so let’s make the best of it.
 We gathered wood, made a fire, dried out and enjoyed our time there.
 It was my first day and I had to compete with six portages, most of them extremely muddy, rain almost non-stop all day, and attempting to find dry firewood after hours and hours of downpour.
 I loved every second of it and from that day forward, canoe tripping through Algonquin Park become a passion of mine.
-I've since spent nearly two hundred nights in The Park, crossed hundreds of kilometres of portages, thousands of kilometres of canoe routes and well over 300 lakes in The Park – and there is no plan to stop any time soon.
+Since that first trip, I've spent over three hundred nights in The Park, crossed nearly a thousand of kilometres of portages, paddled several thousand kilometres of canoe routes and visited nearly 400 unique lakes in The Park – and there is no plan to stop any time soon.

 I really enjoy canoe tripping with friends and family, but I also enjoy solo tripping.
 People often ask me which style I prefer: Camping with friends or solo?
 The answer isn't so cut and dry.
 They are two completely different styles of canoe tripping, and I love them both.
 When you’re with friends, you have people around you to share things with – like spotting an animal or the northern lights.
 It makes the camp chores a little easier because you have many people to tackle the many chores.
 You generally get along with everyone because you’re all out there for the same reason.
 On the other hand, solo tripping is amazing because you get to experience a new sense of silence and solitude.
 If you’ve never stood on the shore of a lake from your campsite, alone in the pitch black under the stars and allowed yourself to be receptive to the energy around you – you are truly missing out and should try a solo trip even if for just one night.
 Make it a lake with only one campsite on it, to guarantee the solitude.
 The work around camp is a little tougher because what chore you do first is now controlled by outside factors.
 Things like anticipated weather, time of day and other factors becomes more important when by yourself.
 Overall though, I highly recommend anyone who feels comfortable and competent enough to try a solo trip should do so – and no need to thank me when you return!